 Imagine yourself on a Foundation Board where you evaluate programs and allocate money to worthy causes.
 How will you decide which ones to fund?

 That is the focus of the Jewish Teen Leadership and Philanthropy Initiative (TLPI).
-Students learn about leadership and philanthropy from a Jewish perspective, then by visiting Jewish agencies and seeing first-hand the many services they provide, students learn about how our community is organized and supported.
+Students learn about leadership and philanthropy from a Jewish perspective, then by visiting agencies and seeing first-hand the many services they provide, students learn about how our community is organized and supported.
 They learn to analyze grant proposals, prioritize need and actually fund meaningful projects.
 TLPI teaches teens that they can make a tangible difference in the world, starting right now.
 Participants will:

 - Create real positive change